mohamedaymankills/Packet-Sniffer-Using-Cpp-Wild-Shark-/README.md

     BPF allows you to filter packets based on specific criteria (e.g., IP address, port).

     Example: host 192.168.1.1 and port 80 captures only HTTP traffic to/from 192.168.1.1.

+## Steps to Implement

+### Open a Network Interface:

+        Use pcap_open_live() to start capturing packets.

+### Set Up Filtering:

+        Use pcap_compile() and pcap_setfilter() to filter packets by IP/port.

+### Capture Packets:

+        Use pcap_loop() to capture packets and pass them to a callback function.

+### Parse Packet Headers:

+        Extract Ethernet, IP, and TCP/UDP/ICMP headers.

+        Use structs like ethhdr, iphdr, tcphdr, udphdr, and icmphdr.

+### Digest Application Layer Protocols:

+        Identify the protocol based on the port number (e.g., port 80 for HTTP).

+        Parse the payload data.

+    Handle Inheritance for Application Protocols:

+        Use a base class (e.g., ApplicationLayer) and derive classes for HTTP, DNS, and FTP.

+        Override a process() method to handle protocol-specific parsing.

+## Why Use Inheritance?

+    Inheritance allows you to create a generic interface for processing application layer protocols.

+    Each protocol (HTTP, DNS, FTP) can implement its own parsing logic.

+### Design

+   ### Base Class:

+        Define a virtual method process() to handle payload data.

+   ### Derived Classes:

+        Implement process() for each protocol (e.g., HTTP, DNS, FTP).

+## Implement Filtering
+### Command-Line Arguments

+    Use a library like getopt to parse command-line options for IP and port filtering.

+### BPF Filter

+    Construct a filter expression based on the provided IP and port.

+    Example: host 192.168.1.1 and port 80.

+### Apply the Filter

+    Use pcap_compile() and pcap_setfilter() to apply the filter to the capture session.